lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

   * Ward trends, strengths, and weaknesses.

-  * Areas of concern.

 When compiling reports on member participation, the clerk works with secretaries to resolve minor problems.
-He discusses serious problems with the bishop.

-The ward clerk or an assistant ward clerk shows members how to view their membership information in the Member Tools app.
-He may also provide them with a printed copy if requested.
 Ward clerks encourage members to report any errors in their membership information.

 Other record-keeping duties may include: